-Mullett Creek was included in the Watershed Council's Volunteer Stream Monitoring Program and has been monitored three times since 2005.
-Results from this program show that bio-diversity in the Creek is high and comparable to other streams in the program (Table 2).
-In general there is higher diversity at the upstream site (Crump Rd).
-It is uncertain whether this difference is due to natural factors (e.g., habitat types at sample sites, beaver dams, etc.), anthropogenic impacts (e.g., increased impervious surface, agricultural activity, etc.), or a combination of both.
+Mullett Creek was included in the Watershed Council's Volunteer Stream Monitoring Program and has been monitored five times since 2005.
+Results from this program show that bio-diversity in Mullett Creek is high and comparable to other streams in the program (Table 2).
+In general, there is higher diversity at the upstream site (Crump Rd).
+It is uncertain whether the difference between sites is due to natural factors (e.g., habitat types at sample sites, beaver dams, etc.), anthropogenic impacts (e.g., increased impervious surface, agricultural activity, etc.), or a combination of both.